Cat neutering - a guide to castration and spaying

-Yes, in most cases it’s possible to spey a pregnant cat.
+Yes, in most cases it’s possible to spay a pregnant cat.
 If you think your cat might be pregnant, contact your vet as soon as possible to discuss your options.

 Can I neuter before my cat’s first season?

-Yes, it’s ideal for most cats to be neutered at 4 months old, before their first season.
+Yes, ideally most cats should be neutered at 4 months old, before their first season.

-I have unneutered female and male cats in my household, what should I do to avoid unwanted pregnancies?
+I have a female and male cat, what should I do to avoid unwanted pregnancies?